 1. Digital disruption

-Consumer behavior is changing rapidly, and this is largely because of the explosive growth of e-commerce.
+Consumer behavior is changing rapidly, and this is large because of the explosive growth of e-commerce.
 Customers have many choices at their fingertips before they commit to a purchase decision.
 A huge share of purchases are now made online, but studies show that consumers prefer to buy things in person at brick-and-mortar shops.
 It’s common for customers to research products online only to make a purchase in person.
 Therefore, you should see this as an opportunity rather than a sign of doom.
 It’s relatively easy to expand your business into an online platform.

 2. Finding technology solutions